twonoise/simple.c/README.md

 What is tested, or not
 ======================

+* LXQt and XFCE are tested.

 * Compiz versions both 0.8.18 and 0.9.14.2 (both are current[^3]) are tested.

-* Multiple workspaces/desktops/displays per one PC are not tested and testing is not planned, sorry (which does not meant that it will do not work).
+* Multiple workspaces/desktops/displays per one PC are _not_ tested and such testing is _not_ planned, sorry (which does not meant that it will do not work).

 * However, virtual desktop **size** (like using command below) is tested.<br />
     `xrandr --output HDMI1 --fb 2304x1728 --panning 2304x1728 --scale 2`<br />
 Btw, it is required for high resolution screenshots: (PrtScr or so will not work)<br />
     `xwd -out "$(date).xwd" -root -display :0.0`

-* None of Compiz's effect, except Color filter, Negate, and Opacity, are tested (but again, should work fine).
+* None of Compiz's effect, except **Color filter, Negate, and Opacity**, are tested (but again, should work fine).

 * Xe driver work, like <br>
 `efibootmgr -c -d /dev/nvme0n1 --part 1 --create --gpt -L "Arch Linux Xe" -l /vmlinuz-linux -u "root=/dev/nvme0n1p2 rw initrd=/initramfs-linux.img ipv6.disable=1  i915.force_probe="\!"4680 xe.force_probe=4680"`<br>